-The living room is an important space in any home, whether it’s a loft, a studio apartment, a duplex, a single family home, or a mansion.
+The living room is an important space in any home, whether it’s a loft, a studio apartment, a duplex, a single-family home, or a mansion.
 The reason the living room is so important is because it’s the primary social space in the home, whether among the residents themselves or invited guests as well.
 Using feng shui in the living room becomes a higher priority when the room’s importance is recognized, and when one remembers that feng shui can transform the flow of qi (energy) from chaotic and fast or stagnant and stale to a steady, calm flow that is both rejuvenating and refreshing.
-In this article, we’ll discuss how to feng shui the living room with regard to location, layout, furniture, and overall vibe.
+In this article, we’ll discuss how to feng shui your living room with regard to location, layout, furniture, and overall vibe.

 FENG SHUI LIVING ROOM: LOCATION IN THE HOUSE

 The location of the living room within the home itself plays a key role in the level of comfort and positive flow of qi.